The Urban Ministry Center is an interfaith organization dedicated to bringing the community together to end homelessness, one life at a time.

 In 2006, we expanded services and moved into our new building, located directly across from the old train station.
-After a very successful pilot project, Homeless to Homes, we raised funds to build and run Moore Place and a larger HousingWorks program, which opened in 2012 and is located two miles from Urban Ministry Center.
+After a very successful pilot project, Homeless to Homes, we raised funds to build and run Moore Place and a larger permanent supportive housing program, which opened in 2012 and is located two miles from Urban Ministry Center.

-The Urban Ministry Center is a registered 501 (c)(3) not-for-profit organization, funded by donations from private individuals, congregations, corporations and foundations.
-We receive no United Way funding.
-All contributions are fully tax-deductible.
+The Urban Ministry Center is a registered 501 (c)(3) not-for-profit organization, funded by public and private program revenue, and donations from United Way, individuals, congregations, corporations and foundations.